Content Creator: definition, tasks & more

 What is a content creator in German?

-"Content Creator" means "creator of content" or "content producer".
+"Content Creator" means "content creator" or "content producer" in German.

 How much do you earn as a content creator?